 To Revoke Authentication Tokens, select the option from the More Actions drop-down menu on your profile.

 Authentication tokens are used by some integrations to access xMatters on your behalf.
 When you revoke authentication tokens, these integrations can no longer access your account unless they are re-authenticated.
 Revoking authentication tokens only affects integrations that use OAuth authentication to access your account.

 Revoking access tokens does not affect the xMatters mobile apps or integrations that use your user ID and password to access your account.
 To learn which integrations could be affected by revoking authentication tokens, contact your xMatters administrator.

 If you have multiple integrations and would like to revoke access to one of them, revoke authentication tokens and then re-authenticate the applications you would like to have access to your account.

 Your user profile contains tabs with information about your on-call schedule, your devices registered to xMatters, and groups you belong to.
 You can easily manage your information directly from your profile.
 As a supervisor, you can also create, modify, or delete information from the profiles of users you supervise.

 Depending on your permissions, you may be able to modify only some of the information.
 Other information may require modification by your user supervisor or administrator.

 You can view your on-call status (On-Call or Not On-Call) and manage your upcoming on-call schedule on the Schedule tab.
 For more information on managing your shifts and on-call schedules, see Schedule.

 On the Devices tab, you can create, modify, and delete the devices that xMatters uses to contact you.
-You can receive xMatters notifications through email, text, voice messages, and the xMatters mobile app if you have it configured.
+You can receive xMatters notifications through email, text, voice messages,

 For more information on setting up your devices, see Manage your devices.